Rogueit805/IBM-Applied-Data-Science-Capstone/README.md

 # IBM-Applied-Data-Science-Capstone
-This Capstone summarizes in the form of project all materials that have been learned during this specialization.
+This Capstone summarizes all materials that have been learned during this specialization.

 ## &rarr; Project Background
 SpaceX is the most successful company of the commercial space age, making space travel affordable.
 The company advertises Falcon 9 rocket launches on its website, with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
 Therefore, if we can determine if the first stage will land, we can determine the cost of a launch.
 Based on public information and machine learning models, we are going to predict if SpaceX will reuse the first stage.
+And we're working out on this data to generate an improved statistical basement for a new company named SpaceY.

 ## &rarr; Contents include multiple assignments for course 10